It's normal for children to feel worried or anxious from time to time. For example, when they're starting school or nursery, or moving to a new area.

 Cognitive behavioural therapy

-Anxiety medicines may be offered to your child if their anxiety is severe, or doesn't get better with talking therapies.
-These medicines are prescribed by doctors who specialise in child and adolescent mental health.
+Anxiety medicines may be offered to your child if their anxiety is severe, or if talking therapies are not working.
+These medicines are prescribed by psychiatrists who specialise in child and adolescent mental health.

 What causes anxiety disorders in children